Welcome to The Only Woman in the Room

 To me, the phrase “The Only Woman in the Room” is most meaningful as a metaphor: it captures the isolation and invisibility that so many women, of every background, race, and religion, have felt in a world where men have been assigned more value and visibility, and given more permanence – where men get to leave a larger footprint than women.

 Think of “The Only Woman in the Room” as a way to connect the dots between women, past and present.
-I’ll explore how women have historically negotiated their world, and how power systems shaped, and continue to shape, women’s bodies, minds, and lives.
-In twice-monthly posts, I’ll think about where women are, where we’ve been, and where we might go next.
+We’ll explore how women have historically negotiated their world, and how power systems shaped, and continue to shape, women’s bodies, minds, and lives.
+We’ll think about where women are, where they’ve been, and where they might go next.

-That’s the main thrust of it.
-But I won’t write only about women because, well, in this gendered world we are all connected.
+But I don’t write only about women because in this gendered world we are all connected.

 Subscribe because you’re interested in history and women’s place in it, and because you support the work that feminism does.
-Subscribe because you enjoy good writing (I promise to make it my best).
 Subscribe because you think that history matters and because the only way we’re going to build a better world is to learn from the past.
+You’ll receive twice-monthly posts to your inbox.
+The Only Woman in the Room is a free publication.

 A corner of my writing desk.
 I’ve given up on keeping it pristine and have learned to accept the piles of paper and books as the way it’s going to be.